Use Cases

-The following are users who are well-suited to using Trin.
+The following are examples of people who will be well-suited to using a Portal Network client, like Trin.

 Laptop wallet user